 -

-- Sense of listening and advice: the optician must be able to listen well, understand each customer's specific needs and provide personalized advice based on their activities, tastes and budget.
+- Ability to listen and advise: opticians must be able to listen carefully, understand the specific needs of each customer and provide personalized advice based on their activities, tastes and budget.

-- Empathy and pédagogy: knowing how to explain to customers in a clear manner the reasons for their visual disorder and the choice of their équipement is important for creating a relationship of trust.
+- Empathy and pedagogy: knowing how to clearly explain to customers the reasons for their visual problem and the choice of their equipment is important for creating a relationship of trust.

-- Selling skills: a good optician knows how to add value to his products and services.
-He is able to guide the customer towards the product that meets his needs while remaining within an ethical sales approach.
+- Sales skills: good opticians know how to promote their products and services.
+They are able to guide customers towards the product that meets their needs, while maintaining an ethical sales approach.

-- Skills in stock management and merchandising: for in-store opticians, it is important to know how to manage stocks of frames, lenses and contact lenses, as well as how to present products to attract customers.
+- Stock management and merchandising skills: for in-store opticians, it's important to know how to manage stocks of frames, lenses and contact lenses, as well as how to present products effectively to attract customers.

 - Administrative and regulatory skills